jpaulm/drawfbp/README.md

 The projects whose names are of the form `xxxDyn` are "dynamic" versions of the projects named `xxx` - they start by scanning off the `.fbp` network definitions (via the `CppFBP` module with the `DYNAM` parameter set to `true`), and then run the resulting network structures.

+Testing Thxgen
+---

+This program takes .fbp file and generates a .cpp network definition.
+If you want to try it, run Thxgen on your cloned repository - in debug mode...
+To change the file being scanned, change Command Arguments in Debugging Properties...

 Testing "TimingTest1" (console application)
 ---